lszpunar/hashicorp-activity5/performance-based-scenario.md

 1. Configure the application server to use the Vault Agent to retrieve a Vault token.
     - The Vault Agent should use AppRole for authentication.
     - Keep the token renewed automatically.
-2. Use response-wrapping on the Auth method to protect the resulting token from Vault.
+2. Use response wrapping on the auth method to protect the resulting token from Vault.
 3. Write the token to the sink location.

 ### Important Notes